 The process starts, to borrow the marriage analogy, with the 'dating' process.
-This is about the entrepreneur building a robust business relationship with the investor.
+This is about you building a robust business relationship with the entrepreneur.

-Like the real dating process, attractiveness helps builds relationships whilst 'neediness' usually does the opposite.
-Ironically, when you actively ask for money from an investor, it can come across as 'needy'.
-When you go into a meeting with an investor seeking money, you will often come out with advice instead.
-It might be that if you go into a meeting with an investor seeking advice, you may come out with money.
+Like the real dating process, attractiveness helps build relationships whilst 'neediness' usually does the opposite.
+Ironically, when an entrepreneur actively asks you for money, it can come across as 'needy'.
+When an entrepreneur goes into a meeting with you seeking money, he will often come out with advice instead.
+It might be that if an entrepreneur goes into a meeting with you seeking advice, he may come out with money.
 The former approach may be considered 'needy' whilst the latter is more attractive.